 The Aerospace sector in India has also had a steady growth in both Defence and Civil Aviation sectors.
 Aerospace is predominant to bolster the Defence sector and contributes nearly 50% of the Value of Production of the sector.
 With over 300 million in the middle class income group who can travel at least once a year by air and India’s growing economy that will boost the traffic trends both in passenger and cargo, the civil aviation Industry in India also offers large growth opportunities.
 With a value of about $16 billion the Aviation Industry in India is the 9th largest in the world and aims to become the 3rd largest by 2020.
 The Indian civil aviation market is one of the fastest growing markets in the world with travelers increasing at 20% every year.
 There are enormous opportunities for foreign investments and many global Aerospace and Defence companies are looking at India as a potential low-cost manufacturing destination and a high potential market.

-Please see our latest Aerospace & Defence Industry Newsletter here!
+Please see the latest Aerospace & Defence Industry News here!

 - 100% FDI in defence sector: Up to 49% under automatic route; above 49%, through Government route where it is likely to result in access to modern technology

 - The ‘Make in India’ campaign seeks to cut the dependence on imported weapons and positions the country as a hub for defence manufacturing

 - India has signed 51 contracts valued $17.39 billion with foreign vendors for buying defence equipment and weapons and 90 deals worth $12.49 billion with Indian suppliers in the last three years